tanho63/tantastic-tweets/README.md

 - fix that broken link bug I introduced trying to hyperlink back to twitter users
 - figure out a user-facing sort-by option rather than just "newest to oldest"
 - figure out how to get all the main customizations into a config file setup
+- get meta tag description to show a plaintext version of the tweet so people can read it when embedded elsewhere without clicking through

 ## how i think this thing works
 (not 100% confident on these notes because have never really worked with vue/js, might be helpful for non-JS/non-py users)